K-theory and topological cyclic homology of henselian pairs: Henselian rings and pairs

 \begin{remark} Let $(S, I)$ be a pair.
 Suppose given a factorization $S \to \widetilde{S} \to S/I$ such that $\widetilde{S}$ is a filtered colimit of \'etale $S$-algebras and such that $\widetilde{S} \to S/I$ has the right lifting property with respect to \'etale morphisms (i.e., the surjection $\widetilde{S} \to S/I$ is a henselian pair).
 Then $(\widetilde{S}, I \widetilde{S})$ is the henselization of $(S, I)$.
 To see this, consider a henselian pair $(A, J)$ and a map $(S, I) \to (A, J)$.
 Considering the commutative diagram

-the ind-\'etaleness of $S \to \widetilde{S}$ implies the existence of a unique dotted arrow $\widetilde{S} \to A$ making the diagram commute.
+the ind-\'etaleness of $S \to \widetilde{S}$ implies the existence of a \emph{unique} dotted arrow $\widetilde{S} \to A$ making the diagram commute (cf.~Remark~\ref{uniquenessinliftingproperty}).
 This verifies the universal property of the henselization.

 In particular, one can construct $(S^h, I^h)$ by appealing to Quillen's small object argument \cite[Th.
-2.1.14]{Hovey} to factor $S \to S/I$ as the composite of a filtered colimit of \'etale morphisms and a morphism that has the right lifting property with respect to \'etale morphisms.
+2.1.14]{Hovey} to factor $S \to S/I$ as the composite of a filtered colimit of \'etale morphisms and a morphism that has the right lifting property with respect to \'etale morphisms; the universal property of the henselization then constructs it as a functor.
 Note that in \eqref{lifthens}, it suffices to take $A, B$ finitely generated over $\mathbb{Z}$, by the structure theory for \'etale morphisms. \end{remark}

 We now review the relation between henselizations of pairs and henselizations of nonunital rings.
 Most of this is implicit in \cite{gabber}, but we spell out the details.

 \begin{definition} A \emph{Milnor square} of commutative rings is a diagram